 Despite facing a disproportionate amount of hardship as the result of the pandemic, working women also have developed even more tenacity.
 Dr. Rao explains how she has identified resilience and determination in many women who have suffered job losses, saying, “It forces women to rethink how they want to get back into the labor force.
 They think about getting back in on their own terms.”
 While it is unfortunate that working women have been placed in this difficult situation, Bernstein points out that hopefully the pandemic has presented employers with a valuable lesson: “. . . it’s time for women to calibrate their expectations to their own aspirations — not to some outmoded external ideal — and for employers to respect that.”

 Seek Legal Assistance Today

-If you are a woman who has faced discrimination in the workplace, seek legal assistance from the Law Office of Christopher Q. Davis, located in New York City and Livingston, NJ.
+If you are a woman who has faced discrimination in the workplace, seek legal assistance from the Working Solutions Law Firm, located in New York City and Livingston, NJ.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.